ericlenio/escreen/README.md

 * go into vim's [visual mode](http://vimdoc.sourceforge.net/htmldoc/visual.html) by pressing `v`
 * do vim cursor motion sequences to select the desired text
-* press ctrl-C to copy
+* press ctrl-C to copy (it copies to your system clipboard)
 * switch to the other window (which is presumably also running vim)
 * put the cursor at the position you want to paste to
+* do NOT put vim into insert mode
 * press ctrl-V

-Copying text actually copies to the X windows primary selection (system clipboard if on Mac), so you can also ctrl-V (command-V if on Mac) the selected text from vim into some other application.
+Since copying text actually copies to your system clipboard, you can also ctrl-V (command-V if on Mac) the text you selected from vim into some other application.

 ## Other core bash functions